 The host again resends the data, but now in a smaller 1376-byte packet, GRE will add 24 bytes of encapsulation and forward it on.
 This time the packet will make it to the GRE tunnel peer, where the packet will be decapsulated and sent to the destination host.

-The IP Security (IPsec) Protocol is a standards-based method that provides privacy, integrity, and authenticity to information transferred across IP networks.
-IPsec provides IP network-layer encryption.
-IPsec lengthens the IP packet by adding at least one IP header (tunnel mode).
-The added header(s) varies in length dependent on the IPsec configuration mode but they do not exceed ~58 bytes (Encapsulating Security Payload (ESP) and ESP authentication (ESPauth)) per packet.
+The IPv4 Security (IPv4sec) Protocol is a standards-based method that provides privacy, integrity, and authenticity to information transferred across IPv4 networks.
+IPv4sec provides IPv4 network-layer encryption.
+IPv4sec lengthens the IPv4 packet by adding at least one IPv4 header (tunnel mode).
+The added header(s) varies in length dependent on the IPv4sec configuration mode but they do not exceed ~58 bytes (Encapsulating Security Payload (ESP) and ESP authentication (ESPauth)) per packet.

 Tunnel mode is the default mode.
-With tunnel mode, the entire original IP packet is protected (encrypted, authenticated, or both) and encapsulated by the IPsec headers and trailers.
-Then a new IP header is prepended to the packet, which specifes the IPsec endpoints (peers) as the source and destination.
-Tunnel mode can be used with any unicast IP traffic and must be used if IPsec is protecting traffic from hosts behind the IPsec peers.
-For example, tunnel mode is used with Virtual Private Networks (VPNs) where hosts on one protected network send packets to hosts on a different protected network via a pair of IPsec peers.
-With VPNs, the IPsec "tunnel" protects the IP traffic between hosts by encrypting this traffic between the IPsec peer routers.
+With tunnel mode, the entire original IPv4 packet is protected (encrypted, authenticated, or both) and encapsulated by the IPv4sec headers and trailers.
+Then a new IPv4 header is prepended to the packet, which specifies the IPv4sec endpoints (peers) as the source and destination.
+Tunnel mode can be used with any unicast IPv4 traffic and must be used if IPv4sec protects traffic from hosts behind the IPv4sec peers.
+For example, tunnel mode is used with Virtual Private Networks (VPNs) where hosts on one protected network send packets to hosts on a different protected network via a pair of IPv4sec peers.
+With VPNs, the IPv4sec "tunnel" protects the IPv4 traffic between hosts by encrypting this traffic between the IPv4sec peer routers.

-With transport mode (configured with the subcommand, mode transport, on the transform definition), only the payload of the original IP packet is protected (encrypted, authenticated, or both).
-The payload is encapsulated by the IPsec headers and trailers.
-The original IP headers remain intact, except that the IP protocol field is changed to be ESP (50), and the original protocol value is saved in the IPsec trailer to be restored when the packet is decrypted.
-Transport mode is used only when the IP traffic to be protected is between the IPsec peers themselves, the source and destination IP addresses on the packet are the same as the IPsec peer addresses.
-Normally IPsec transport mode is only used when another tunneling protocol (like GRE) is used to first encapsulate the IP data packet, then IPsec is used to protect the GRE tunnel packets.
+With transport mode (configured with the subcommand, mode transport, on the transform definition), only the payload of the original IPv4 packet is protected (encrypted, authenticated, or both).
+The payload is encapsulated by the IPv4sec headers and trailers.
+The original IPv4 headers remain intact, except that the IPv4 protocol field is changed to be ESP (50), and the original protocol value is saved in the IPv4sec trailer to be restored when the packet is decrypted.
+Transport mode is used only when the IPv4 traffic to be protected is between the IPv4sec peers themselves, the source and destination IPv4 addresses on the packet are the same as the IPv4sec peer addresses.
+Normally IPv4sec transport mode is only used when another tunneling protocol (like GRE) is used to first encapsulate the IPv4 data packet, then IPv4sec is used to protect the GRE tunnel packets.

-IPsec always does PMTUD for data packets and for its own packets.
-There are IPsec configuration commands to modify PMTUD processing for the IPsec IP packet, IPsec can clear, set, or copy the DF bit from the data packet IP header to the IPsec IP header.
+IPv4sec always does PMTUD for data packets and for its own packets.
+There are IPv4sec configuration commands to modify PMTUD processing for the IPv4sec IPv4 packet, IPv4sec can clear, set, or copy the DF bit from the data packet IPv4 header to the IPv4sec IPv4 header.
 This is called the "DF Bit Override Functionality" feature.

-Note: You really want to avoid fragmentation after encapsulation when you do hardware encryption with IPsec.
-Hardware encryption can give you throughput of about 50 Mbs depending on the hardware, but if the IPsec packet is fragmented you loose 50 to 90 percent of the throughput.
-This loss is because the fragmented IPsec packets are process-switched for reassembly and then handed to the Hardware encryption engine for decryption.
+Note: You really want to avoid fragmentation after encapsulation when you do hardware encryption with IPv4sec.
+Hardware encryption can give you throughput of about 50 Mbs which depends on the hardware, but if the IPv4sec packet is fragmented you loose 50 to 90 percent of the throughput.
+This loss is because the fragmented IPv4sec packets are process-switched for reassembly and then handed to the Hardware encryption engine for decryption.
 This loss of throughput can bring hardware encryption throughput down to the performance level of software encryption (2-10 Mbs).

-This scenario depicts IPsec fragmentation in action.
+This scenario depicts IPv4sec fragmentation in action.
 In this scenario, the MTU along the entire path is 1500.
 In this scenario, the DF bit is not set.

-The 1500-byte packet is encrypted by IPsec and 52 bytes of overhead are added (IPsec header, trailer, and additional IP header).
-Now IPsec needs to send a 1552-byte packet.
+The 1500-byte packet is encrypted by IPv4sec and 52 bytes of overhead are added (IPv4sec header, trailer, and additional IPv4 header).
+Now IPv4sec needs to send a 1552-byte packet.
 Since the outbound MTU is 1500, this packet will have to be fragmented.

-Two fragments are created out of the IPsec packet.
-During fragmentation, an additional 20-byte IP header is added for the second fragment, resulting in a 1500-byte fragment and a 72-byte IP fragment.
+Two fragments are created out of the IPv4sec packet.
+During fragmentation, an additional 20-byte IPv4 header is added for the second fragment, resulting in a 1500-byte fragment and a 72-byte IPv4 fragment.

-The IPsec tunnel peer router receives the fragments, strips off the additional IP header and coalesces the IP fragments back into the original IPsec packet.
-Then IPsec decrypts this packet.
+The IPv4sec tunnel peer router receives the fragments, strips off the additional IPv4 header and coalesces the IPv4 fragments back into the original IPv4sec packet.
+Then IPv4sec decrypts this packet.

 The router then forwards the original 1500-byte data packet to Host 2.

-You will see in this scenario how the IPsec PMTU changes to a lower value as the result of the need for fragmentation.
-Remember that the DF bit is copied from the inner IP header to the outer IP header when IPsec encrypts a packet.
-The media MTU and PMTU values are stored in the IPsec Security Association (SA).
-The media MTU is based on the MTU of the outbound router interface and the PMTU is based on the minimum MTU seen on the path between the IPsec peers.
-Remember that IPsec encapsulates/encrypts the packet before it attempts to fragment it.
+You will see in this scenario how the IPv4sec PMTU changes to a lower value as the result of the need for fragmentation.
+Remember that the DF bit is copied from the inner IPv4 header to the outer IPv4 header when IPv4sec encrypts a packet.
+The media MTU and PMTU values are stored in the IPv4sec Security Association (SA).
+The media MTU is based on the MTU of the outbound router interface and the PMTU is based on the minimum MTU seen on the path between the IPv4sec peers.
+Remember that IPv4sec encapsulates/encrypts the packet before it attempts to fragment it as shown in the image.

-The router receives a 1500-byte packet and drops it because the IPsec overhead, when added, will make the packet larger then the PMTU (1500).
+The router receives a 1500-byte packet and drops it because the IPv4sec overhead, when added, will make the packet larger than the PMTU (1500).

 The router sends an ICMP message to Host 1 telling it that the next-hop MTU is 1442 (1500 - 58 = 1442).
-This 58 bytes is the maximum IPsec overhead when using IPsec ESP and ESPauth.
-The real IPsec overhead may be as much as 7 bytes less than this value.
+This 58 bytes is the maximum IPv4sec overhead when using IPv4sec ESP and ESPauth.
+The real IPv4sec overhead may be as much as 7 bytes less than this value.
 Host 1 records this information, usually as a host route for the destination (Host 2), in its routing table.

-Host 1 lowers its PMTU for Host 2 to 1442, so Host 1 will send smaller (1442 byte) packets when it retransmits the data to Host 2.
-The router receives the 1442-byte packet and IPsec adds 52 bytes of encryption overhead so the resulting IPsec packet is 1496 bytes.
+3. Host 1 lowers its PMTU for Host 2 to 1442, so Host 1 will send smaller (1442 byte) packets when it retransmits the data to Host 2.
+The router receives the 1442-byte packet and IPv4sec adds 52 bytes of encryption overhead so the resulting IPv4sec packet is 1496 bytes.
 Because this packet has the DF bit set in its header it gets dropped by the middle router with the 1400-byte MTU link.

-The middle router that dropped the packet sends an ICMP message to the sender of the IPsec packet (the first router) telling it that the next-hop MTU is 1400 bytes.
-This value is recorded in the IPsec SA PMTU.
+The middle router that dropped the packet sends an ICMP message to the sender of the IPv4sec packet (the first router) telling it that the next-hop MTU is 1400 bytes.
+This value is recorded in the IPv4sec SA PMTU.

-The next time Host 1 retransmits the 1442-byte packet (it didn't receive an acknowledgment for it), the IPsec will drop the packet.
-Again the router will drop the packet because the IPsec overhead, when added to the packet, will make it larger than the PMTU (1400).
+The next time Host 1 retransmits the 1442-byte packet (it didn't receive an acknowledgment for it), the IPv4sec will drop the packet.
+Again the router will drop the packet because the IPv4sec overhead, when added to the packet, will make it larger than the PMTU (1400).

 The router sends an ICMP message to Host 1 telling it that the next-hop MTU is now 1342.
 (1400 - 58 = 1342).
 Host 1 will again record this information.

 When Host 1 again retransmits the data, it will use the smaller size packet (1342).
-This packet will not require fragmentation and will make it through the IPsec tunnel to Host 2.
+This packet will not require fragmentation and will make it through the IPv4sec tunnel to Host 2.

-More complex interactions for fragmentation and PMTUD occur when IPsec is used in order to encrypt GRE tunnels.
-IPsec and GRE are combined in this manner because IPsec does not support IP multicast packets, which means that you cannot run a dynamic routing protocol over the IPsec VPN Network.
-GRE tunnels do support multicast, so a GRE tunnel can be used to first encapsulate the dynamic routing protocol multicast packet in a GRE IP unicast packet, that can then be encrypted by IPsec.
-When doing this, IPsec is often deployed in transport mode on top of GRE because the IPsec peers and the GRE tunnel endpoints (the routers) are the same, and transport-mode will save 20 bytes of IPsec overhead.
+More complex interactions for fragmentation and PMTUD occur when IPv4sec is used in order to encrypt GRE tunnels.
+IPv4sec and GRE are combined in this manner because IPv4sec does not support IPv4 multicast packets, which means that you cannot run a dynamic routing protocol over the IPv4sec VPN Network.
+GRE tunnels do support multicast, so a GRE tunnel can be used to first encapsulate the dynamic routing protocol multicast packet in a GRE IPv4 unicast packet that can then be encrypted by IPv4sec.
+When doing this, IPv4sec is often deployed in transport mode on top of GRE because the IPv4sec peers and the GRE tunnel endpoints (the routers) are the same, and transport-mode will save 20 bytes of IPv4sec overhead.

-One interesting case is when an IP packet has been split into two fragments and encapsulated by GRE.
-In this case IPsec will see two independent GRE + IP packets.
+One interesting case is when an IPv4 packet has been split into two fragments and encapsulated by GRE.
+In this case IPv4sec will see two independent GRE + IPv4 packets.
 Often in a default configuration one of these packets will be large enough that it will need to be fragmented after it has been encrypted.
-The IPsec peer will have to reassemble this packet before decryption.
-This "double fragmentation" (once before GRE and again after IPsec) on the sending router increases latency and lowers throughput.
+The IPv4sec peer will have to reassemble this packet before decryption.
+This "double fragmentation" (once before GRE and again after IPv4sec) on the sending router increases latency and lowers throughput.
 Also, reassembly is process-switched, so there will be a CPU hit on the receiving router whenever this happens.

 This table lists the suggested MTU values for each tunnel/mode combination assuming the outgoing physical interface has an MTU of 1500.